zweers/Schwibboge-2025/README.md

 # Schwibboge-2025
 -designs for schwibboge

--read the wiki for assembling instructions
+-read the wiki schwibboge for assembling instructions